Supportive Care Assistant Program

 For more information regarding the Supportive Care Assistant Program, please email: email@example.com

 The Supportive Care Assistant Program is a new fully subsidized micro-certificate program that allows students to discover a new career, gain work experience, and make a difference in their community.
-The program includes six weeks of online training followed by a four-month work placement (560 hours) in a long-term care setting.
+The program includes six weeks of online training followed by a four-month work placement (280 to 560 hours, depending on the placement) in a long-term care setting.
 Prior to beginning the placement, students complete learning modules that were developed in collaboration with colleges and institutes from across the country.
 Modules include professionalism, client and family-centred assistance, communication, supportive assistance, and infection control and safety.

 If you would like to become an employer partner, this info session is for you.
 During the session, you will learn more about the Supportive Care Assistant program, how to become an employer partner and your responsibilities as an employer.